Johnny Suede: Casting

-Pre-production, early casting and the search for Johnny quickly followed.
+Pre-production, early casting, and the search for Johnny quickly followed.
 By August 1989, having not found what they were looking for in New York, DiCillo and his casting director, Marcia Shulman, went to Los Angeles, where Brad Pitt was the second to last guy seen.
 DiCillo recalls, "[He] didn’t have much on his resume.
-In fact he only had two things; he’d done a small Canadian TV series and he’d just finished shooting what he’d listed as his only real film credit — something called Thelma and Louise that no one had heard about because it hadn’t even been edited yet."
-Convinced Pitt was Johnny Suede, DiCillo forced the casting on his South African producer, who was shortly thereafter replaced by Ruth Waldburger when the South African's option expired.
+In fact he only had two things; he’d done a small Canadian TV series and he’d just finished shooting what he’d listed as his only real film credit — something called Thelma and Louise that no one had heard about because it hadn’t even been edited yet."(Brad Pitt actually had done much film and TV before this audition) Convinced Pitt was Johnny Suede, DiCillo forced the casting on his South African producer, who was thereafter replaced by Ruth Waldburger when the South African's option expired.
 The film was ultimately shot in Williamsburg, Brooklyn, in 30 days, from November to December 1990.

 Music

 Original music for the film was performed by rockabilly guitar legend Link Wray.
 Subsequently, a version was released on Netflix that removed 8 minutes of Wray's music.
-DiCillo objected to this version, and subsequently was allowed to reedit the film himself, removing scenes and voiceover that had been added by the distributor.
+DiCillo objected to this version and subsequently was allowed to re-edit the film himself, removing scenes and voiceover that had been added by the distributor.

 Release and reception

 The film was entered into competition at the Locarno International Film Festival in Switzerland, where it was seen by Mark Tusk from Miramax who, convinced Pitt would become a film star, urged Harvey Weinstein to make the unprecedented step of purchasing the rights to a film he had not yet seen.
 Johnny Suede won Best Picture at the festival, and the distribution deal was sealed.

-The movie reportedly grossed $90,091 in the US box office, against a production budget of $500,000, though this was in one cinema - its widest release.
+The movie reportedly grossed $90,091 at the US box office, against a production budget of $500,000, though this was in one cinema - its widest release.

-DVD release
+Home media

-The 2009 Anchor Bay release of this movie includes an audio commentary track from DiCillo.
+The 2009 Anchor Bay release of this film includes an audio commentary track from DiCillo.